claytoneast/actions-ssh-wireguard/README.md

 This action enables SSH access to a remote secured host via a WireGuard tunnel.
 The action is intended to be used with self-hosted runners on GitHub Actions.

+based on niwee-productions version with the fixes suggested  David Eriksson @seppaleine

 ## Disclaimer

 This action is based on omahn/wireguard-ssh-github-action and appleboy/ssh-action.
 The original action from omahn is not maintained anymor and needs better UX.
 The original action from appleboy does not include wireguard support.